digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 # TRAC: Pros and Cons

-<span style="color:#FFFFFF">3.3.2 “The repository shall have an ingest process which verifies each SIP for completeness and correctness.”
+ 3.3.2 “The repository shall have an ingest process which verifies each SIP for completeness and correctness.”

 __CON: Cost-prohibitive__